Clutha (electorate)

 Clutha was a New Zealand parliamentary electorate from 1866 to 1996.

 Population centres

-In the 1865 electoral redistribution, the House of Representatives focussed its review of electorates to South Island electorates only, as the Central Otago Gold Rush had caused significant population growth, and a redistribution of the existing population.
+In the 1865 electoral redistribution, the House of Representatives focussed its review of electorates to South Island electorates only, as the Otago gold rush had caused significant population growth, and a redistribution of the existing population.
 Fifteen additional South Island electorates were created, including Clutha, and the number of Members of Parliament was increased by 13 to 70.

 This electorate covered South Otago and contained the settlements of Balclutha, Kaitangata, and Owaka.
 It was later enlarged to include much of the Bruce electorate, Including the town of Milton.